 I will describe the remaining three on the level of affine open sets, because we obtain general fibered products by gluing.
-Theoretically, only (2) and (3) are necessary, as any map of rings $\phi: B \to A$ can be interpreted by adding variables (perhaps infinitely many) to A, and then imposing relations.
-But in practice (4) is useful, as we will see in examples.
+Theoretically, only (2) and (3) are necessary, as any map of rings φ : B \rightarrow A can be interpreted by adding variables (perhaps infinitely many) to A, and then imposing relations.
+But in practice (4) is useful, as we'll see in examples.